Skip to content

 In Docker container (local machine)

-$ apt update && apt install -y wget libtss2-dev
+apt update && apt install -y wget

 Take a look at the global flow to fully understand the whole verification process of a Cosmian VM.